What Is A Claret Wine?

 In Summary

-This is a term that has been popularized by the British, and can sometimes be used to describe other types of red wines that haven’t actually been produced from Bordeaux.
+This is a term that has been popularized by the British, and can sometimes be used to name bordeaux grape varieties to describe other types of red wines that haven’t actually been produced from Bordeaux.

 In order to be a true claret wine, however, the red wine will need to have been grown, harvested, and produced in the Bordeaux region of France.